 David is "still working" on his own ability for forgive, admitting that he grew up "angry" at his father.
 His father might not have known what council estate David had moved to, but once they reunited, it was on Lucian's terms.
 David was unable to reach him on the telephone, and he wrote letters that were never answered.
 Lucian's death in 2011 helped his quest to forgive, admits David.
 After visiting his father twice on his deathbed, David painted portraits of him – which ended up in his first exhibition held in the Meller Merceux Gallery.
 The show was simply titled: "Losing Lucian".

-Now a father of four, David chastises himself over the fact that he has lost contact with his third daughter, eight-year-old Violet.
-After a "whirlwind" marriage, her mother does not want David to see his child.
-"I've recreated the relationship between me and my father with Violet," said David, who is dedicating his third exhibit, this autumn, "Violet", to his daughter.
+Now a father of four, David chastises himself over the fact that he has lost contact with his third daughter.
+"I've recreated the relationship between me and my father with [her]," said David, who is dedicating his third exhibit, this autumn, to his daughter.
 He said the gallery expects his pieces to be sold for as much as £30,000.

 Having painted full-time for almost a decade, David said it wasn't until his father died that he felt confident enough to exhibit his work.
 "I used to find painting painful – the process of concentration.
 I wasn't happy with painting while Lucian was alive; I didn't want to share ground with him," he said.
 "But now I don't feel like that.
 Lucian said art doesn't have any use, but I think it was really useful to me.
 I am very different from my father.
 My paintings are very different.
 They are driven by empathy; not too bothered with detail."